raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet2.md

 Reconnect the `Cam` end of the ribbon cable to the camera module.
 Make sure that the tin connectors are facing the front and the blue tab is on the back.

 Before proceeding, line up the camera module with the support pillar pilot holes and have a look through the aperture in the base to check the alignment of the lens.
-The lens block of the camera module is actually glued in position at the factory and therefore its alignment can vary slightly from camera to camera.
+The lens block of the camera module is actually glued in position at the factory, and therefore its alignment can vary slightly from camera to camera.
 If you find you've got an alignment issue, you should be able to manipulate the lens block between finger and thumb before you install it into the case permanently.

 When you're happy, the camera module should be installed into the case as shown below.
 With light finger pressure, the M2 cross head screws will cut their own thread in the support pillar pilot holes.
 After just a few turns you'll probably need a small screwdriver to continue.